david-novicki/garageJS/README.md

  TWILIO_SID = Twilio SID

  ## CLIENT
- There are only two pages: Login and Home.
+ There are only two pages: Login(/login) and Home(/home).
 Login page logs the user in while the Home page is the control panel.